zachariasmanuel/CreditCard-Tracker/README.md

 Options Included

 - Scans every incoming messages.
-- Giving a popup when user purchases something
+- Giving a popup when user purchases something using credit card.
-- User can input the notes about purchase
+- User can input the notes about each purchase.